01 Feb Highway of Dreams

 As you may have guessed, my dream was no dream at all, but a real life experience of crossing the Chesapeake Bay Bridge-Tunnel, a nearly eighteen mile long stretch of bridge and tunnel between Southeastern Virginia and the Delmarva Peninsular.
 My wife and I were returning from a couple of days’ break in Colonial Williamsburg which, by the way, also has a dream like quality.

 What lulled me into this reverie?
 A combination of factors probably: moving along at the same speed, the absence of other traffic, being surrounded by water, and the improbable length of the bridge-tunnel.
-But there was something else happening which is hard for me to pin down exactly.
+But there was something else happening which is harder for me to pin down.
 In religious terms, we like to say that the Spirit fills the world, but this was the opposite: it was a feeling of not being filled, of emptiness, absence, but not in a way that felt wrong or problematic.

 Perhaps it’s easier to say that God is lurking in the empty spaces.
 Maybe.
 If I can relate this experience to anything, it is to the practice of Christian Meditation, where you repeat a phrase or mantra for 25 minutes.
 Usually in this practice nothing much seems to happen, (which is intentional), but from time to time you enter a kind of stillness, which is really a blessed emptiness.
 This experience may be familiar to Buddhists, but Christians encounter it less often, perhaps because of our preference for a rational, practical Christianity.